James Stosic

-James Stosic (born 22 September 1981 in New Plymouth, New Zealand) is a former professional rugby league footballer who last played for the Easts Tigers in the Queensland Cup.
+James Stosic (born 22 September 1981) is a former professional rugby league footballer who last played for the Easts Tigers in the Queensland Cup.

 Early years

 A Waitara Bears junior, Stosic attended New Plymouth Boys High School and represented Taranaki in 1998 as a 17-year-old alongside his brother Sasho.
 He attended New Plymouth Boys High.
 That year Stosic made the New Zealand Secondary School team and the New Zealand 18 years Academy Team.
-He played for the Academy team at the Under 19s Oceania Tournament and was named the forward of the tournament.
+He played for the academy team at the Under 19s Oceania Tournament and was named the forward of the tournament.